danielms105/danielms105/README.md

-- 👋 Hi, Daniel this side!
-- 🦜 Evaluation of projects, policies and programs
-- 🌱 I’m currently learning data science
-- 📫 Reach me through: danielms105@gmail.com
+👋 Hi, Daniel this side! 🦜 Evaluation of projects, policies and programs I’m currently learning data science.
+In this repository I will share solved cases and portifolio 🪛 📫 Reach me through: danielms105@gmail.com
-- 😄 Pronouns: He/Him
+😄 Pronouns: He/Him

 <!---